 The Master of Arts in Bioethics requires 30 credit hours of work; 24 hours of coursework with an average grade of B or above plus 6 hours of thesis research.
+Students must maintain a GPA of 2.8 during their course of study.
 At least 12 of the 24 hours of coursework must be in courses numbered 700 or above (graduate students only).
 The remaining 12 hours may be in either 600 or 700 level courses.
 All work must be completed within six years of the date of initial enrollment in the graduate program.